voxpupuli/puppet-lint-manifest_whitespace-check/README.md

 ### manifest_whitespace_class_name_single_space_after

-> There should be a single space between the class or resource name and the first bracket.
+> There should be a single space between the class or resource name and the first brace.

 Good examples: